AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-operations-intro.md

 **responseFieldArray and excludeFieldArray**

 Some operations allow the caller to restrict which fields are included in the response.
 Limiting fields can help reduce the time and memory required to process the request and reduce the size of the response data.
-The caller can request a specific list of fields by passing a `responseFieldArray` parameter, or with an enumerated a list of excluded fields via the `excludeFieldArray` parameter.
+The caller can request a specific list of fields by passing a `responseFieldArray` parameter, or with an enumerated a list of excluded fields by way of the `excludeFieldArray` parameter.

 Both `responseFieldArray` and `excludeFieldArray` specify fields by using a node path separated by `/`.
 For example, to specify that `searchAssets` returns only the name, last modified date, and metadata for each asset refer to the following: